-Your hearing instrument has a push-button to adjust volume and to switch between different programs.
+Your hearing instrument has an ergonomic designed push-button for volume adjustment and switching between different programs.

-The push-button can be activated by pressing either the upper part (UP) or the lower part (DOWN).
+The push-button can be pressed and activated on either the upper part (UP) or the lower part (DOWN).

-The push-button on your hearing instrument can be programmed to one of 3 functionalities.
+The push-button on your hearing instrument can be programed to one of 3 functionalities.

-Left Right Program shift: Short push to change program.
-Volume control: Short push to adjust the volume.
-Both volume control and program shift: Short push to adjust the volume and long push (about 2 seconds) to shift the program.
+Left Right Program shift: Short press to change program.
+Volume control: Short press to adjust the volume.
+Both volume control and Program shift: Short press and (about 2 seconds) to shift program.